Diniboy1123/manifesto/README.md

 ### `sidx` box is added to subtitle segments if present

 FFmpeg seemingly panics if `sidx` isn't present in subtitle chunks, which is understandable since it relies on this box for proper playback.
 Unfortunately, some providers omit the `sidx` box in their segment responses.
 To address this, a workaround was implemented: the tool uses the duration of the first subtitle segment as a reference value for `SubSegmentDuration`.
 While this approach may not strictly adhere to standards, it has proven effective in ensuring playback functionality.

+### `STPP` subtitle segments are modified

+When an `STPP` subtitle segment is detected in an original MSS manifest, its chunks contain relative timestamps.
+However, MPEG-DASH requires absolute timestamps.
+To address this, the tool extracts the `TTML` XML data from the `mdat` box, updates the timestamps to absolute values based on the segment's start time (`segment start timestamp / timescale`), and writes the modified XML back to the `mdat` box.

+Because Go's built-in XML decoder does not support namespaces, the tool manually parses and updates the `TTML` XML data.
+After modifying the `mdat` box, it also updates related boxes such as `tfhd` and `trun` to ensure their sample size and duration fields match the new subtitle data, as many players rely on these values for correct playback.

+Through extensive testing, it was found that some players do not handle pre-populated sample definitions in the `trun` box well.
+If there is a single sample in the `mdat` box (as is typical for subtitles), the tool adds an empty sample to the `trun` box and sets the `tfhd` default sample size and duration accordingly.
+This approach ensures compatibility with Kodi, VLC, and dash.js.

+Note: The tool only modifies timestamps and does not alter subtitle styling or sizing, even if provider defaults are suboptimal.

 ## Performance